Nico Hoerner Player Props: Cubs vs. Braves

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .402, fueled by 33 extra-base hits.
+- Hoerner has an OPS of .734, fueled by an OBP of .332 and a team-best slugging percentage of .402 this season.

-- Among the qualifying hitters in MLB, he ranks 24th in batting average, 64th in on-base percentage, and 102nd in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 67th, and he is 103rd in the league in slugging.

 - Hoerner enters this game on a four-game hitting streak.
-During his last outings, he's hitting .292 with one homer.
+Over the course of his last games, he's hitting .292 with one homer.

-- Hoerner has driven home a run in 34 games this year (33.7%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on five occasions..
+- Hoerner has an RBI in 34 of 101 games this year, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.